Overview

 Lubricants at night

-These are used to prevent your eyelid sticking to the cornea while you’re asleep.
-Otherwise it could tear the healing skin.
-These lubricants might need to be used for several weeks.
+Lubricants are used to prevent your eyelid sticking to the cornea while you’re asleep.
+Otherwise, this could tear the healing skin.

 Cyclopentolate

 This is a drop that dilates the pupil (makes it bigger) and helps to ease pain.
-You will have blurred vision for at least 12 hours after these drops.
-Advice on use of any treatments recommended will be given to you by your nurse or doctor.
+You will have blurred vision for at least 12 hours after using this eye drop.

 Not having treatment